Wetitpig/geodesic/README.md

 ### Units
 * All distances are provided in kilometres.
+* All areas are provided in square kilometres.
 * All angles are provided in degrees.
 * For latitudes, positive is assumed for north.
 * For longitudes, positive is assumed for east.